quotidian-ennui/gh-my/README.md

 Report generation uses 'date' so any gnu date string is valid -d : the date string (default is "14 days ago")
   -q : omit the table headers
+  -a : use 'author' instead of 'involves'
+  -v : everything involving your user (e.g. where you're a CODEOWNER)

 Listing notifications can also mark them as read
   -n : the ID to mark as read (-n 7235590448)